Directed Reading Program

 Overview

-Students will meet at least weekly with a graduate mentor over the course of the term/break to read a computer science textbook.
+Students will meet on Zoom with a graduate mentor over the course of the winter break for at least 1 hour a week to discuss weekly readings from a computer science textbook in the mentor’s research area.

 Structure of the Program